 - Prepare a bleach solution by mixing:

 - 5 tablespoons (1/3rd cup) bleach per gallon of water or

 - 4 teaspoons bleach per quart of water

-- Otherwise, use products with the EPA-approved emerging viral pathogens claims (examples at this linkpdf iconexternal icon) that are suitable for porous surfaces
+- Otherwise, use products with the EPA-approved emerging viral pathogens claims (examples at this linkpdf iconexternal icon) that are suitable for porous surfaces.

-- Clean and disinfect hampers or other carts for transporting laundry according to guidance above for hard or soft surfaces.
+- Clean and disinfect hampers or other carts used for transporting laundry according to guidance above for hard or soft surfaces.